sameerwork0207/sameerwork0207/README.md

 Hey there! 👋 I'm Sameer.

-🚀 Current Mood: Teaching machines how to learn (Data Science & AI).
+🚀 I am currently Teaching machines how to learn (Data Science & AI).

 💻 What I do: I build web apps for clients and tinker with my own random ideas when no one is looking.